-Replacing a Lost Title in Florida: How to Get a Florida Duplicate Title?
+How to Get a Florida Duplicate Title?

 There’s not much you can do with a car without its title, including selling, trading, or using it as part of a loan application.
+Florida requires you to replace a car title if lost, damaged, or stolen.
+You can get a duplicate title a few ways in Florida; this article will share how it’s done.

-Florida lets you replace the title in person at a local FLHSMV office, or county tax collector’s office.
+Florida lets you replace the title in person at a local FLHSMV office or county tax collector’s office.
 Or, through electronic means and submitting documents by mail.

 You’ll need the following: